Michaelpalacce/HomeLab/README.md

 # Setting up apps

-### Setting up BabyBuddy
-- Run `ansible-playbook -i inventory playbooks/apps/babybuddy/main.yml`

-### Setting up postgresql
-- Run `ansible-playbook -i inventory playbooks/apps/postgresql/main.yml`

-### Setting up grocy
+### Setting up any app:
-- Run `ansible-playbook -i inventory playbooks/apps/grocy/main.yml`
+- Run `ansible-playbook -i inventory playbooks/apps/app/main.yml --extra-vars "appName=APP_NAME_HERE"`

 ### Setting up n8n
-- Setup: `Setting up postgresql`
+- Setup app postgresql
 - Wait for pgAdmin to be up and running, login with credentials specific in values.
 - Add server.
 Hostname: `postgresql.postgresql`.
 Username: `postgresql`.
 Password: `postgresql`
 - Create new database n8n
 - Create a new user n8n and give it permissions to the n8n db
-- Run `ansible-playbook -i inventory playbooks/apps/n8n/main.yml`

-### Setting up archivebox
-- Run `ansible-playbook -i inventory playbooks/apps/archivebox/main.yml`
+- Run `ansible-playbook -i inventory playbooks/apps/app/main.yml --extra-vars "appName=n8n"`

 ### Setting up wikijs
-- Setup: `Setting up postgresql`
+- Setup app postgresql
 - Wait for pgAdmin to be up and running, login with credentials specific in values.
 - Add server.
 Hostname: `postgresql.postgresql`.
 Username: `postgresql`.
 Password: `postgresql`
 - Create new database wikijs
 - Create a new user wikijs and give it permissions to the wikijs db
-- Run `ansible-playbook -i inventory playbooks/apps/wikijs/main.yml`

-### Setting up diagrams
-- Run `ansible-playbook -i inventory playbooks/apps/diagrams/main.yml`

-### Setting up UptimeKuma
-- Run `ansible-playbook -i inventory playbooks/apps/uptimekuma/main.yml`

-### Setting up Node-Red
-- Run `ansible-playbook -i inventory playbooks/apps/nodered/main.yml`
+- Run `ansible-playbook -i inventory playbooks/apps/app/main.yml --extra-vars "appName=wikijs"`

 ### Setting up storage ( syncthing + ServerEmulator )
-- Run `ansible-playbook -i inventory playbooks/apps/storage/main.yml`
+- Run `ansible-playbook -i inventory playbooks/apps/app/main.yml --extra-vars "appName=storage"`
 - Go to your other device and add this one for syncthing :)
 - For ServerEmulator you can use the root:toor credentials

 ### Setting up Vikunja
-- Setup: `Setting up postgresql`
+- Setup app postgresql
 - Wait for pgAdmin to be up and running, login with credentials specific in values.
 - Add server.
 Hostname: `postgresql.postgresql`.
 Username: `postgresql`.
 Password: `postgresql`
 - Create new database vikunja